HugPhiluu/booth-currency-converter/README.md

 1. Click the extension icon while browsing booth.pm.
 2. Select your preferred currency and number notation in the popup.
-3. Optionally, enter a custom 3-letter currency code.
+3. To use a custom currency, select "Other..." in the dropdown, enter a valid 3-letter currency code (e.g., CHF), and click "Save".
+Your choice will be remembered and shown the next time you open the popup.
 4. Click "Save" to apply settings.
 5. Click "Refresh Rates" to manually update exchange rates.
 6. All JPY prices on booth.pm will be converted automatically.